 The second thing to consider is to divide the dining room off from the other rooms slightly to help give it some dimension.
 In many open floor plans, the dining room and living room are one open space with no definition.
 You don’t have to lose your open layout to help define the space, however.
-By introducing columns, or by bringing the walls in just slightly to create a wide, open doorway, you can preserve the openness of the two rooms while giving your dining room more dimension that it may have had previously.
+By introducing columns, or by bringing the walls in just slightly to create a wide, open doorway, you can preserve the openness of the two rooms while giving your dining room more dimension than it may have had previously.

 Separate Room Remodeling

 If your dining room is not already part of your living room or kitchen but is a defined space all its own, you have other remodeling options as well.
 In this case, you may want to consider what type of space you want the dining room to be.
 Is it used at every meal, or only formally?
 Is this a traditional style room, or do you want to have a more modern setting?

 If the room is used all the time, rather than only for formal settings, consider opening it up more to the kitchen.
 Creating a half wall breakfast bar to the dining room, or opening up a “keyhole” in the wall between the rooms can help make your dining room not only feel larger but also makes it more accessible.
 By being able to pass foods indirectly from the kitchen, you can cut down on serving time, and allow people in both spaces to communicate more easily.